Please ensure JavaScript is enabled for purposes of website accessibility How Severe Malignant Osteopetrosis (SMO) is Diagnosed

 What are the side effects of ACTIMMUNE?

-The most common side effects with ACTIMMUNE are "flu-like" symptoms such as fever, headache, chills, muscle pain, or fatigue, which may decrease in severity as treatment continues.
-Bedtime administration of ACTIMMUNE may help reduce some of these symptoms.
-Acetaminophen may be helpful in preventing fever and headache.
+The most common side effects with ACTIMMUNE are "flu-like" symptoms such as fever, headache, chills, muscle pain, or fatigue, which may decrease the longer you take ACTIMMUNE.
+Taking ACTIMMUNE at bedtime may help with these symptoms, and acetaminophen may help prevent fever and headache.

 What other medications might interact with ACTIMMUNE?